unipv-larl/6th-Pavia-International-Summer-School-for-Indo-European-Linguistics/index.md

 Participation in the Summer School, including active participation in the Poster Session, stands for **3 ECTS**.

+### ❗️❗️ On Saturday, classes will be held in Aula Scarpa (Room 13 in [this map](https://saisd.unipv.it/wp-content/uploads/SAISD-pianta-piano-terra.pdf))

 ## Courses

 - Course 1: **Anatolian** - Guglielmo Inglese (University of Turin)